docker-library/docs/eclipse-temurin/content.md

 # Do you provide JRE (Java Runtime Environment) Images?

-Current there are only JDK (Java Developer Kit) images.
-On OpenJDK 11+ JRE's can be produced using `jlink` (see usage below).
+JRE images for OpenJDK 8 are now available.
+OpenJDK 11+ JRE's can be produced using `jlink` (see usage below).

 # How to use this Image